sebezh-gid/sebezh-gid.github.io/README.md

 - Upload files.
 Store them in the SQLite database also.

+## Some websites

+- [sebezh-gid.ru][4]: an illustrated guide to Sebezh district of Pskov region, Russia.
+Local wikipedia of absolutely everything.

 ## Authors

 Written by Justin Forest [hex@umonkey.net][3].
 Send all suggestions by email.